Have the freshest free hiking tips sent to you each month!

 Only you can answer this question, by calculating your personal risk/benefit ratio.

-If you risk going into the backcountry, especially in extreme weather conditions, isolated regions, or rugged terrain (dicey footing, river crossings, predator encounters), and you do so regularly, perhaps it's time to take a look at these devices.
+If you risk going into the backcountry on a regular basis, perhaps it's time to take a look at purchasing one of these devices.

 Calculate for yourself the worth of what you are purchasing:

 But keep in mind: